Setting up my Original Finish Spotted Mule for the Longears Championship judge-off at the 2001 NW Expo Live Show

 Despite my excitement, I remembered the disappointing aspects of the model horse hobby that I had experienced as a child- feeling disheartened with my tack and customs compared to what I saw others making and being unable to afford higher quality models and accessories.
 So although I was excited to collect models again, I wanted to lay down some strict ground rules about my intentions.

 Thus my commitment to do-it-yourself and “on the cheap” collecting was born.
 Every horse I own (with the exclusion of the aforementioned Brighty) is a custom of my own creation or a gift from a friend.
 I make all of my own tack and props.
-I strive to spend as little as possible on materials and so I am always looking for ways to recycle used or household items into hobby fodder.
-I believe that model horse collecting should be a fun, crafty hobby.
-It allows me to connect to the horse world although I can no longer regularly ride, and also lets me indulge in childhood fantasies of farm ownership.
+I strive to spend as little as possible on materials and so I am always looking for ways to recycle used or household items into hobby fodder, or barter for things I don’t make myself.
+For me, model horse collecting and showing is a fun, social, and crafty hobby.

 I started writing this blog as a way to share my ideas and creations with others and contribute to the amazing online hobby world.
-I love to connect with others who share my commitment to DIY collecting.
+I attend many hobby events around the Pacific Northwest and love to connect with other hobbyists.